aws-samples/aws-media-services-vod-automation/README.md

 # Scope of this tutorial

-This tutorial has was created as part of a series of workshops for getting started with automating around AWS MediaConvert.
+This tutorial has was created as part of a series of workshops for learning about automating around AWS MediaConvert.
 As of now, there are several other resources and code samples in this space that serve as a better starting point for implementing a watchfolder workflow:

 [VOD on AWS Foundation Solution](https://aws.amazon.com/solutions/implementations/video-on-demand-on-aws/) - this solution implements a similar watchfolder architecture as the tutorial.
 It adds a tighter security posture and CloudFront origin for video play out.